 SWB at Hyatt Regency Scottsdale Resort & Spa

 Wine Me, Dine Me at SWB in the Hyatt Regency Scottsdale Resort & Spa is an exceptional dining experience.
 Exceptional.

 Kim Reiner of Oh My!
 Omaha and I had the pleasure of dining at the counter and watching Executive Sous Chef Joaquin Estolano and Chefs Kenny and Cameron prepare a multi-course experience.
 (The word “dinner” doesn’t quite do it justice.)

 Divine.
 Exquisite.
 Exceptional.
-It was truly one of the best dining experiences I’ve had the pleasure to enjoy, and I’ve hosted more than seventy dining events in Chicago.
+It was truly one of my favorite things to do in Scottsdale and one of the best dining experiences I’ve had the pleasure to enjoy, and I’ve hosted more than seventy dining events in Chicago.

 Call 480.444.1234 to make reservations.
 And then take pictures and send them to me.